JuliaData/DataFrames.jl/docs/src/lib/functions.md

 ## Multithreading support

 By default, selected operations in DataFrames.jl automatically use multiple threads when available.
-It is task-based and implemented using the `@spawn` macro from Julia Base.
+Multi-threading is task-based and implemented using the `@spawn` macro from Julia Base.
+Tasks are therefore scheduled on the `:default` threadpool.
 Functions that take user-defined functions and may run it in parallel accept a `threads` keyword argument which allows disabling multithreading when the provided function requires serial execution or is not thread-safe.